PashPaw/DECDMP/README.md

 ## Todo

 - Figure out how to build the DECtape version mentioned in the [1965 Monitor manual](http://bitsavers.org/pdf/dec/pdp6/DEC-6-0-EX-SYS-UM-IP-PRE00_Multiprogramming_System_Manual_1965.pdf).
 There appears to be two versions: one for paper tape and one that seems to be self-contained on a DECtape.
 - Attempt to make a DECDMP format DECtape.
-Any attempt so far seems to have crashed the PDP-6 simulator.
+Any attempt to read a tape so far seems to have crashed the PDP-6 simulator.